-Field Description IPv6 address The IPv6 address of the neighbor that was detected by the switch.
-MAC address The MAC address of the neighbor.
-IsRtr true (1).
-The neighbor is a router. false (2).
-The neighbor is not a router.
+Field Description IsRtr true (1).
+The neighbor machine is a router. false (2).
+The neighbor machine is not a router.
 Neighbor State The state of the neighboring switch: reachable (1).
-The neighbor is reachable by th3 switch. stale (2).
+The neighbor is reachable by this switch. stale (2).
 Information about the neighbor is scheduled for deletion. delay (3).
 No information was received from the neighbor during the delay period. probe (4).
-The switch is attempting to probe for the neighbor. unknown (5).
-The status is unknown.
-Last Updated The last time that the neighbor information was updated.
+The switch is attempting to probe for this neighbor. unknown (5).
+Unknown status.
+Last Updated The last sysUpTime that this neighbor was updated.